ucsb-cs56-projects/cs56-games-Go/README.md

 This README was useless when W18 started because of F17's rework.
 W18 seeks to fix that.
 Please enjoy the information below.

+IntelliJ made working on this a lot easier.
+Please consider using it as a replacement for emacs or vim.

 The code works but it is pretty repetitive.
 It is basically understandable, but some aspects of the code could be more concise and the method names could be clearer.
 A little problem you might run into also, is trying to understand the game itself.
 It's a pretty deep game, with little intricacies here and there that makes the gameplay a little more confusing than usual.
 But the rules are in the game, as well as a source that goes into a little more detail than the in-game instructions panel does.

 So I would suggest: